-A Luxembourg manager must obtain prior authorisation from the CSSF and comply with certain minimum requirements, including in respect of: own funds; appropriate infrastructure and internal governance; authorised shareholding and management; and external audit.
+A Luxembourg manager must obtain prior authorisation from the CSSF and comply with certain minimum requirements, including for:

+- · own funds; - · appropriate infrastructure and internal governance; - · authorised shareholding and management; and - · external audit.

-The central administration of a Luxembourg manager must be located in Luxembourg.
+The central administration of a Luxembourg manager must be in Luxembourg.
 Managers who wish to provide discretionary management services, besides collective portfolio management, must participate in an investor compensation scheme.